Gal25/BIG-DATA/README.md

 <img width="700" src="https://github.com/einav242/BIG-DATA/blob/main/images/graph2.jpeg">
 o Distribution of the types of events in the last week (cut by urgency 1-5)

-o Graph of the distribution of asteroids that passed near KA in the last month (by size)
+o Graph of the distribution of asteroids that passed near Earth in the last month (by size)

 o Today's rise, transit and set times of The Sun